 Information Shared with Our Researchers.
 We may share the Personal Information and Health Information you submit with the Researchers who have contracted with us to have access to our database.
 The Researchers have access to such information only for the purposes of selecting candidates for and conducting the Studies.

 Information Shared with Our Services Providers.
 We may engage third-party services providers to work with us to administer and provide the Program.
-These third-party services providers have access to the Personal Information and Health Information you submit only for the purpose of performing services on our behalf and are expressly obligated not to disclose or use such information for any other purpose.
+These third-party services providers have access to the Personal Information and Health Information you submit only for the purpose of performing services on our behalf and, they are expressly prohibited from disclosing or using such information for any other purpose.

 Interest-Based Advertising.
 Through our Services, TrialSpark may allow Third-Party advertising partners to set tracking tools (e.g., cookies) to collect information regarding your activities (e.g., your IP address, page(s) visited, time of day).
 We may also share such de-identified information we have collected with Third-Party advertising partners.
 These advertising partners may use this information (and similar information collected from other websites) for purposes of delivering targeted advertisements to you when you visit non-TrialSpark related websites within their networks.
 This practice is commonly referred to as "interest-based advertising" or "online behavioral advertising."

 Opt-out of Ad Tracking.
-You can opt out of the collection and use of your information for ad targeting by going to http://www.aboutads.info/choices or http://www.youronlinechoices.eu/ to limit collection through the Site.
+You can opt out of the collection and use of your information for ad targeting by going to http://www.aboutads.info/choices or http://www.youronlinechoices.eu/ to limit collection through our website.

 Information Disclosed in Connection with Business Transactions.
 Information that we collect from our users, including Personal Information and Health Information, is considered to be a business asset.
 Thus, if we are acquired by a third party as a result of a transaction such as a merger, acquisition or asset sale or if our assets are acquired by a third party in the event we go out of business or enter bankruptcy, some or all of our assets, including your Personal Information and Health Information, may be disclosed or transferred to a third party acquirer in connection with the transaction.